Physics

 Student Clubs

-Many students go on to study in veterinary, medical and dental school.
-Students at Xavier have an 85 percent medical school acceptance rate average, compared to 40 percent nationally.
+Many students in the physics major go on to study in veterinary, medical and dental school.
+Xavier students have a 92% acceptance rate to medical schools (Class of 2019), compared to 40% nationally.
+Our pre-health advising program helps students reach their goal of getting into medical school.

 Graduate With Honors